- Campus Life

 Group exercise instructors teach group exercise programs in a health/fitness facility setting.
 They teach classes such as muscle conditioning, Pilates, stretching/flexibility, yoga, karate, boxing, weightlifting, hip-hop, sports performance, functional training, aquatic training, spinning, and aerobic exercise

 Group coordinators plan, promote, coordinate and manage group exercise programs in health and fitness facilities.
 Coordinators manage/hire group exercise instructors and train them on facility procedures, instructions, and guidelines.
-In addition, they develop budgets, administer payroll, aquire equipment/programs, and create business plans.
+In addition, they develop budgets, administer payroll, acquire equipment/programs, and create business plans.

 Program Director/Group Exercise Supervisor